luc-demeyer/noviat-apps/l10n_be_coda_advanced/README.rst

     1) This module is **NOT** compatible with the **l10n_be_coda** module.

-    2) We recommend to run this module in combination with the following Noviat modules:
+    2) You can run this module in combination with the following Noviat modules:

        - l10n_be_coda_pain
        - l10n_be_coda_sale